No secret jails found, only overcrowded ones – Albayalde

 He added that the purpose of the inspection was to see the real situation of jails to show the public that they are doing their part in finding hidden jails, similar to the one seen in the Raxabago Police Station in Tondo, Manila.

-“To show to the citizens that we are not keeping secret jails and to present the conditions of the detained not just in Metro Manila but in the whole country,” he said
+“We wanted to show to the citizens that we are not keeping secret jails and to present the conditions of the detained not just in Metro Manila but in the whole country,” he said.

 Albayalde admitted that since the drug war started, the number of inmates have gone up and existing facilities are not able to sustain the volume.